zfoh/zurihac-website/README.md

 Live on https://zurihac.info

 You need nodejs and yarn to run the website locally.
-If you have nix you can try to use the `default.nix` file (somebody please confirm that the file works, I have not tested it).
+If you have nix installed you can use `nix-shell` to switch into a shell with `yarn` available.
 To start the server locally, use:

     $ yarn install